elenacicada/evoelena_website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Elena M. Meyer is a PhD Candidate at Virginia Commonwealth University, working in Andrew Eckert's plant evolutionary genetics laboratory.
-Their research interests include the evolution of self-fertilization in plants, the impact of historical climates on present-day species distributions, phylogenetic comparative methods, and science policy and communication.
-They also teach undergraduate biology labs, where they enjoy finding new ways to improve student learning in science writing and practical laboratory skills.
+I’m a PhD Candidate at Virginia Commonwealth University, working in Andrew Eckert’s plant evolutionary genetics laboratory.
+My research focuses on the evolution of self-fertilization in plants, and how climate change will influence these dynamics over time.
+In my work, I utilize phylogenetic comparative methods, species distribution modeling, and management of large datasets.

+I'm also interested in teaching and communicating science.
+As a graduate teaching assistant, I've taught introductory biology, genetics, and ecology labs, and enjoy finding new ways to improve student learning outcomes - especially in science writing, practical laboratory skills, and statistics.
 {style="text-align: justify;"}